 Sauce: Set a small saucepan over medium heat and add the sesame oil, garlic, and ginger.
 Cook for 2 minutes, until fragrant, then add remaining “Sauce” ingredients except the cornstarch mixture.
 Whisk to combine and bring to a simmer.
 While whisking, slowly pour in the cornstarch mixture.
 It should thicken quite quickly; if not, continue simmering until thick.

 Assemble: Drizzle sauce over the baked cauliflower and gently toss to evenly coat.
 Serve cauliflower over warm rice or quinoa.

 Helpful products for Baked General Tso’s Cauliflower

 This post contains affiliate links, which means if you make a purchase after clicking a link, I may earn a commission (at no extra cost to you!)
+I first published this recipe over on Amanda’s Cookin’, where I’m a contributor.
 Thanks so much for dropping by the blog and for making easy vegetarian recipes like this Baked General Tso’s Cauliflower possible!